Skip to main content

 Your prescriber might consider an MAOI like Marplan (isocarboxazid) for anxiety.
 But it's not a first-choice option and it's not FDA approved for anxiety.
 Also keep in mind that anxiety can be a side effect of Marplan (isocarboxazid).
 If you have depression and anxiety, talk to your prescriber about your treatment options.

 MAOIs like Marplan (isocarboxazid) aren't recommended during pregnancy.
-It's not known how safe they are for pregnant people and their baby.
+It's not known how safe they are for pregnant people and their babies.
 If you become pregnant or are planning to become pregnant while taking this medication, tell your prescriber.
 They can talk to you about other options.
 If you become pregnant while taking Marplan (isocarboxazid), it's a good idea to join the National Pregnancy Registry for Psychiatric Medications.
 This helps researchers learn more about the medication's effects during pregnancy.
 You can join by calling 1-844-405-6185 or visiting their website.

 It's recommended to avoid breastfeeding while taking Marplan (isocarboxazid).
 We don't know much about how the medication affects your baby or your milk supply.
 Ask your care team about options other than breastfeeding like using formula.
-If you want to breastfeed, ask if there's a different antidepressants that might be safer.
+If you want to breastfeed, ask if there's a different antidepressant that might be safer.

 How to save using GoodRx